afranche7/Potoos/README.md

 2. **Data Retrieval**: When monitoring, it fetches time series data according to your configuration
 3. **Anomaly Detection**: The retrieved data is analyzed using Luminol's algorithms
 4. **Results**: You receive detailed information about detected anomalies and analysis metadata

+## Note on Dependencies

+Potoos requires NumPy 1.22.4 or earlier due to Luminol's dependency on the `numpy.asscalar()` function, which was removed in later versions of NumPy.